agericke/Twitter_API_Scrapper_Intro/a0/README.md

-## Twitter API Initialization and graph analysis
+## Twitter API Initialization and Graph Analysis

 This python script is an introduction to the Twitter API and network graph analysis.